cpz/cpz.github.io/_posts/2020/2020-01-01-CSPL-AAC-Reversal-Information.md

 17/1/2020 17:20:55 Send ok!
 CSPLOK.
 ID = 1
 ~~~

-AAC.exe does loading driver 'usbhubmswg.sys' which installs Callbacks.
+AAC.exe does loading driver `usbhubmswg.sys` which installs Callbacks.

-'usbhubmswg.sys' using certificate with name 'Kazakevich Aleh' and if you'll google this name then you'll [end up there \[0\]][0].
+`usbhubmswg.sys` using certificate with name 'Kazakevich Aleh' and if you'll google this name then you'll [end up there \[0\]][0].
 This is how they hashing files of system.

-AAC.exe does injection of 'aacdx.dll' and 'd3dx10_43.dll' in to game.
+AAC.exe does injection of `aacdx.dll` and `d3dx10_43.dll` in to game.

 Non-finished post.

-2 usbhubmswg.sys installing CreateProcess, LoadImage, CreateThread, ObProccess(PreCall), ObProcess(PostCall), ObThread(PreCall), ObThread(PostCall) to protect game from injection and etc.
+2: usbhubmswg.sys installing CreateProcess, LoadImage, CreateThread, ObProccess(PreCall), ObProcess(PostCall), ObThread(PreCall), ObThread(PostCall) to protect game from injection and etc.

 Driver is protected via VMProtect.

 Non-finished post.

-3 aacdx.dll does VEH Hook on something?
+3: aacdx.dll does VEH Hook on something?

 Non-finished post.

-4 Screenshot Cleaner - Proof of Concept
+4: Screenshot Cleaner - Proof of Concept

 Non-finished post.

-5 HWID Information.
+5: HWID Information.

 Non-finished post.